Triangulations of Flow Polytopes, Ample Framings, and Gentle Algebras: Ample Framings

 \begin{proof} The equality in~\eqref{eq:sourcedeg} follows from Lemma~\ref{lem:indegoutdeg}.
 By Theorem~\ref{thm:uniqueexceptional}, each edge adjacent to a source in $G$ is contained in a unique exceptional route in $G$, and this correspondence is bijective.
 Thus, the number of exceptional routes in $G$ is given by~\eqref{eq:sourcedeg}. \end{proof}

 Lemma~\ref{lem:amplemeansfull} shows that DAGs admitting ample framings must be full, Theorem~\ref{thm:uniqueexceptional} demonstrates that the exceptional routes are highly constrained in amply framed full DAGs, and Corollary~\ref{cor:outdegreeexceptionalcount} establishes that the number of exceptional routes for an ample framing is a function of the full DAG $G$ rather than the framing itself.
-This naturally leads to the question of which sets of routes can arise as exceptional sets in an ample framing of a full DAG.
+This naturally leads to the question of which collections of routes can form an exceptional set of routes in an ample framing of a full DAG.
 The following definition and theorem answer this question.

 \begin{definition} Let $X$ be a set of routes in a DAG $G$ with framing $F$.
 Define the \emph{adjacency graph} of $X$, $\Adj(G,X)$, to be the graph with vertex set $X$ where two routes $R,S\in X$ form an edge in $\Adj(G,X)$ if there exists a full vertex $v$ that lies on both $R$ and $S$. \end{definition}